ronikirla/pmdsky-speedrun-mod/README.md

 - [c-of-time](https://github.com/SkyTemple/c-of-time)
 - [pmdsky-debug](https://github.com/UsernameFodder/pmdsky-debug)

-**Original readme of c-of-time below**
+**Original readme of c-of-time below.
+Includes build instructions.**

-To build the rom, first patch the cutsceneless hack into `rom.nds`, then follow the instructions.
+To obtain the base rom, apply the base patches in `/base_patches` first to a clean EU rom.
+The base rom includes the cutsceneless patch and some string changes, but technically the c-of-time patches should work on any rom that does not utilize the privately allocated `Overlay36.bin` area.

 # c-of-time